Tag Archives: death

 In the days ahead, much preparation needs to be done.
 We are also planning a Memorial Service at our church next week.
 Elizabeth’s funeral will be held in Tulsa as she wished.

-I thank everyone for their love and support extended our way.
-I thank God for the Blessed Hope that one day we shall see our loved ones again that went on ahead to glory!
-Imagine the grand reunion Elizabeth is having with her Savior, family, and friends!
+I thank everyone for their love and support.
+I thank God for the Blessed Hope that one day we shall see our loved ones again who went on ahead to glory!
+Imagine Elizabeth’s grand reunion with her Savior, family, and friends!

 I have blogged about Elizabeth several times.
 Here is one of my posts about her.

-So long for now Elizabeth.
+So long for now, Elizabeth.
 May you rest in peace with no more pain, dancing with your Father God in fields of grace.
 Until we meet again.

 13923313_10206549481205031_5211184271142049490_o